harness/developer-hub/release-notes/internal-developer-portal.md

 #### New features and enhancements

-- We now support a new git integration framework, which will allow users to have multiple connectors, with different host name, for a single git provider at once.
-For eg., Users can now use connectors for both  `github.com` and `github enterprise` to fetch entity yaml from both the sources at the same time.
+- We have improved the permission framework, wherein the support user won't be able to view the docs.
+[IDP-2477]

+- User can now provide the repository url to verify for repository read permission with the given host and credentials before saving the git integration, while creating the connectors.
 [IDP-2213]

-- User can now provide the repository url to verify for repository read permission with the given host and credentials before saving the git integration.
-[IDP-2213]
+- We have added support for [sub-groups](https://docs.gitlab.com/ee/user/group/subgroups/) in the GitLab Datasources.
+[IDP-2510]

 - We now have support for custom properties, to push append or update arbitrary metadata associated with Catalog entities (services, libraries, websites, etc.) and will help users to automate the process of `catalog-info.yaml` creation, we provide an API that users can call from their pipeline or even manually to add or modify properties in the metadata field for any catalog entity(s).
 [IDP-2228]